AlexanderStephenThompson/learning-git-and-github/docs/git-guide.md

 ---

 ## Create a new repository
+Use this when you are spinning up something new.
+Create the repo, clone it, verify remotes, and make a first commit so your history starts clean and intentional.
 1) Create on GitHub: New repo → choose name, description, license, `.gitignore` (pick your language), add README.
 2) Clone locally:
 ```bash